The Planet Rebels Journey

 CHAPTER 01: Summoned

-The night the Rites came for me started like any other, my face buried in a book.
-Dust from the pages of an old history tome tickled my nose.
-Its thick cover, warped by time, felt rough to my fingertips.
-As I soaked up our founding mother’s words, just knowing I was breaking rules made me giddy.
-Not that I went out of my way to read censored books, but my history tutor never shared these firsthand accounts of Mars’ colonization.
-As I read, I stretched myself long on the sofa like a cat, one foot landing up on the sofa’s back and the other resting on the seat cushion.
-And this book—whoa.
-I reread the passage and gasped.
-But this part couldn’t be true.
-Was this why the book was censored?
-I called out without thinking.
+Dust from the old history tome tickled my nose.
+Its thick cover felt rough to my fingertips.
+As I devoured our founding mother’s words, just knowing I was breaking rules made me giddy.
+Not that I usually read censored books, but my history tutor never shared these firsthand accounts of Mars’ colonization.

 “Ryver?
 Did any women stand against the Severing?”